yhinaga/cta-application/README.md

 ## 5. Major Files
    - CTARoute: class for the following actions:
-   	 - Sub displaying the stations,
+   	 - displaying the stations,
-   	 - Sub adding stations,
+   	 - adding stations,
-   	 - Sub removing stations,
+   	 - removing stations,
-   	 - Sub inserting stations,
+   	 - inserting stations,
-   	 - Sub looking up stations, and
+   	 - looking up stations, and
-   	 - Sub displaying the nearest stations.
+   	 - displaying the nearest stations.
    - CTAStation: class with the information and attributes of the stations
    - CTAStation_Client: main application class with the menu options.
 Class for the following actions:
-     - Sub computing the path between two stations in path(),
+     - computing the path between two stations in path(),
-     - Sub providing the menu options to do displaying all stations,
+     - providing the menu options to do displaying all stations,
-     - Sub displaying wheelchair access, displaying the nearest station,
+     - displaying wheelchair access, displaying the nearest station,
-     - Sub displaying info of a specific station,
+     - displaying info of a specific station,
-     - Sub displaying info of all stations,
+     - displaying info of all stations,
-     - Sub adding a new station,
+     - adding a new station,
-     - Sub deleting a station,
+     - deleting a station,
-     - Sub showing the path from one station to another, and
+     - showing the path from one station to another, and
-     - Sub exiting.
+     - exiting.